Believe me understanding this basic formula, can do wonders in making your life simper with finance and accounting in general.

 Components of the Equation

-Let me give you some brief break up of what all are included in these main headings, of the accounting equation formula.
+Let me give you a brief break-up of what all are included in these main headings, of the accounting equation formula.

 Capital

-Similary let me show your what Liabiltiies can include both short term or long term?
+Similarly, let me show your what Liabilities can include both short-term or long-term?

 - Accounts Payable: Things taken on credit from suppliers

-- Salary Payabe: Salaries not paid in cash but was supposed to be paid
+- Salary Payable: Salaries were not paid in cash but were supposed to be paid

-- Unearned revenue: Advance cash recieved from customers but services not renedered
+- Unearned revenue: Advance cash received from customers but services not rendered

 Assets